OmriHab/Botnet/README.md

   + Returns info about bots computer
 + Get File:
   + Attempts to download a file from the bots computer to the directory Botloads
++ Update Bot:
+  + Updates bot with given executable. **Read the warning printed by the command before using it**